FichteFoll/FileHistory/README.md

 * Optionally clean up the history on start-up
 * Optionally display the quick panel entries with a monospaced font
 * Open multiple history entries from the quick panel with the ```right``` key
+* Path exclude and re-include patterns (regex) that can be extended in project settings.

 Originally obtained from a [gist][gist] by Josh Bjornson.